When Should I Take The MCAT? A Guide To Scheduling Your Exam

 The best time to take the MCAT is early.
 Give yourself plenty of time to study and prepare for the MCAT so you can earn a high score and devote the rest of your time to your personal essays and letters of recommendation for medical school.

-The MCAT is offered from January to September, with multiple testing dates available within each month to give you plenty of opportunities to take the exam.
+The MCAT is offered from January and March to September, with multiple testing dates available within each month to give you plenty of opportunities to take the exam.
 Additionally, the MCAT is offered at a variety of testing centers.
-Understand that testing centers fill up fast so you want to schedule your exam as soon as you find one in an area that’s convenient for you.
+Understand that testing centers fill up fast, so you want to schedule your medical school exam as soon as you find one in an area that’s convenient for you.

-The MCAT test dates change from year to year, so make sure you find the testing dates of the year you wish to apply to medical school.
-For instance, if you want to attend medical school in 2022/2023, you can find the current testing dates here
+The MCAT testing schedule changes from year to year, so make sure you find the testing dates of the year you wish to apply to medical school.

 When you look at the MCAT testing schedule, you’ll notice that there are different zone deadlines: gold, silver, and bronze.

-The gold zone gives you the largest deadline to schedule your exam (29 days prior to the exam), the best exam price, the lowest rescheduling price, and is the only zone that gives you a partial refund in the event you need to cancel your testing date.
+The gold zone gives you the largest deadline to schedule your exam (29 days before the exam), the best exam price, and the lowest rescheduling price.
+It’s also the only zone that gives you a partial refund in the event you need to cancel your MCAT date.

-The silver zone gives you an MCAT registration deadline of 25 days prior to the exam date, and you still receive the best exam price, but you cannot receive a refund if you need to reschedule, and the fee to reschedule increases.
+The silver zone gives you an MCAT registration deadline of 25 days before the MCAT date, and you still receive the best exam price, but you cannot receive a refund if you need to reschedule, and the fee to reschedule increases.

 The bronze zone gives you a small window of a registration deadline, only eight days before the exam date.
-The exam fee in this zone changes from $315 to $370, and you no longer have the opportunity to cancel or reschedule your MCAT
+The exam fee increases, and you no longer have the opportunity to cancel or request an MCAT reschedule.

 The list of testing dates also provides the date when you’ll receive your MCAT score, so make sure you test during a time when your score will be available by the time you apply to medical school.